IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

 !!! danger "IBM watsonx Code Assistant (WCA) support on IBM Power"

     NOTE: At the time of writing this lab, IBM WCA is not available to run on IBM Power yet.
-However, clients can use code specific foundation models (either hosted by WCA on IBM Cloud or running stand-alone on-premise on IBM Power) to infuse and harness the power of code LLMs into their on-prem applications running on IBM Power.
+However, clients can use code specific foundation models (either hosted by WCA on IBM Cloud or running stand-alone on-premises on IBM Power) to infuse and harness the power of code LLMs into their on-premises applications running on IBM Power.

 ### IBM WCA architecture & offerings